-Information Technology Concentrations: Students can choose from an array of concentration, each consisting of 12 courses.
+Information Technology Concentrations: Students can choose from a partial or full array of concentrations, each consisting of 12 courses.
 The concentration provides coherent set of courses, focusing on an application area of Information Technology relevant to the student's interest.